robertosolano/robertosolano/README.md

 ### Hi there 👋
-### 🔭 I’m currently working as a Senior Data Analyst in VMware and sometimes do consulting.
+### 🔭 I’m currently working as a Data Scientist for a US based Insurtech leader company and sometimes consulting.
 ### Data Scientist and 3x Cloud Engineer with multi-platform know-how and strong interpersonal skills.
 More than 14 years of experience in IT Service Management and 9 years working with Big Data/Data Engineering/Business Intelligence.
 Savvy in Portfolio Management, Product Management and Project Management.
+## - 🌱 I’m currently learning ...
 ### 📫 How to reach me: robertosolano@duck.com

 <!--